-- The school lunch program gets some revenue because the cost of snacks to the cafeteria is several cents less than what is charged. - This program has been proven successful in grades K-5. - It is a simple, effective way to ensure that the students are getting something healthy to eat and eases parents' anxiety around packing a healthy snack.
+- The school lunch program gets some revenue because the cost of snacks to the cafeteria is several cents less than what is charged. - It is a simple, effective way to ensure that the students are getting something healthy to eat and eases parents' anxiety around packing a healthy snack.